griffthegrouch/Angry-Eels/README.md

 - Death penalty timer
 - and many more

-### High score tracking and top 10 leaderboard for each Rule-Set

-### Visually appealing menus with user-friendly navigation and simple controls for customization

-### Pause game function, restart
+-High score tracking and top 10 leaderboard for each Rule-Set -Visually appealing menus with user-friendly navigation and simple controls for customization -Pause game function, restart

-### In-game GUI for each player that shows their score, status, and remaining status duration

-### Visually appealing graphics and animations for the eels and special effects for their statuses
+-In-game GUI for each player that shows their score, status, and remaining status duration -Visually appealing graphics and animations for the eels and special effects for their statuses

 ## Development